 This is one of the two types of ‘tomesode’ style kimonos –coloured and black.
 This is distinguished from its counterpart by its coloured – ‘iro’ – base.
 As exquisite formal kimonos that are primarily worn by married women these kimonos feature short sleeves and are adorned with an elegant continuous eba pattern, similar to a (huomongi).
 Its characteristic feature that sets it apart from a huomongi is its pattern that gracefully cascades diagonally along the lower section of the garment, spanning over the seams.

 Traditionally since the Edo period once a young woman transitioned into adulthood – married – the sleeves of her (furisode) kimonos underwent a transformation.
 These sleeves were meticulously shortened, secured and finished through stitching.
 Intriguingly, the Japanese verb ‘kiru’ – to cut – carries the inauspicious connotation of “breaking off a relationship.”
 Consequently, this alteration was euphemistically referred to by using the verb ‘tomeru’ – to fasten – ultimately giving rise to the term ’tomesode.’
 Originally a ‘tomesode’ was donned by all adult women irrespective of their marital status.
 However, with time, it became predominantly associated with married women only.
-This shift was motivated by the practicality of shorter sleeves for household chores, as well as the fact that married women no longer needed the long Kimono sleeves to convey their romantic inclinations.
+This shift was motivated by the practicality of shorter sleeves for household chores, as well as the fact that married women no longer needed the long kimono sleeves to convey their romantic inclinations.

 Since it was originally fashioned from furisode_kimonos, irotomesode initially exhibited a wide array of colours and patterns.
-However, during the Edo period, a new trend emerged that featured designs placed along the rear hem of the Kimono.
+However, during the Edo period, a new trend emerged that featured designs placed along the rear hem of the kimono.
 This distinctive design placement was subsequently adopted for tomesode, refining their aesthetic appeal.
 The “rationale” underpinning this minimalist stylistic approach, as well as the deliberate concentration of patterns in proximity to the hem of the attire, will be discussed subsequently.

 It is imperative to note that these kimonos customarily bear the familial crest of the wearer, serving as a definitive marker of their elevated formality and status.